benbossc/R-dplyr-tidyr/README.md

 This tutorial is licensed under a <a href="http://creativecommons.org/licenses/by-nc/4.0/" rel="license">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

 # Acknowledgements
 This lab is sourced from the The Software Carpentry <a href="https://swcarpentry.github.io/r-novice-gapminder/"> "R for Reproducible Scientific Analysis" </a> lesson material: Thomas Wright and Naupaka Zimmerman (eds): Software Carpentry: R for Reproducible Scientific Analysis.
 Version 2016.06, June 2016, https://github.com/swcarpentry/r-novice-gapminder, 10.5281/zenodo.57520.
-The introductory text/content about tidy data is derived from Dr. Katherine Walden's <a href="https://swcarpentry.github.io/r-novice-gapminder/"> "Introduction to Tidy Data in R." </a>
+The introductory text/content about tidy data is derived from Dr. Katherine Walden's <a href="https://github.com/kwaldenphd/tidy-data-principles"> "Tidy Data Principles"</a> tutorial.

 # Setting the Stage: Tidy Data